Afghanistan’s neighbors watch warily as Taliban completes its dramatic takeover

 A day after the Taliban swept into Kabul, at least five deaths were reported at the airport as people tried to force their way onto departing planes triggering concerns of a fresh refugee exodus that neighboring governments are racing to manage.

-Imran Khan, the Pakistani Prime Minister, said in June that the country would seal its border with Afghanistan to prevent a refugee influx if the Taliban took over.
-Further afield, President Recep Erdogan of Turkey announced on Sunday that he will work with Pakistan to stem fresh waves of refugees streaming into Turkey, which has become a political issue there.
+Imran Khan, the Pakistani prime minister, said in June that the country would seal its border with Afghanistan to prevent a refugee influx if the Taliban took over.
+Further afield, President Recep Tayyip Erdogan of Turkey announced Sunday that he will work with Pakistan to stem fresh waves of refugees streaming into Turkey, which has become a political issue there.

 On Sunday, Iran announced it would set up camps to provide temporary refuge to Afghan refugees in three border provinces, according to media reports.